Danil-Dovhopolyi/mate-test/README.md

 # Huntd Test Assignment

-Anonymous job search in IT (test version for Mate Academy candidates).
+Anonymous job search in IT (test version for Mate academy candidates).

 ## Prerequisites